texasenglish/tools/faveconverter/README.md

 into the command line prompt.

 #### Running the script
-Click on "Raw" on the top right of the screen, then download the resulting textfile.
+After navigating to the right version of the script, click on "Raw" on the top right of the screen.
+Download the resulting textfile.
 Use the Terminal to navigate to the folder you saved the script in.
 If it is in Downloads, for instance, do this:

 on the Mac: